blockschain/truffle-docs/content/zh/blog/tutorials/ethereum-overview.md

 <div class="container container-narrow container-post">
 <h3><a name="what-is-ethereum" class="anchor" href="#what-is-ethereum"><span class="header-link" style="z-index: 9999995985">&nbsp;</span></a>What is Ethereum?</h3>

-<p><strong>Ethereum is a blockchain that allows you to run programs in its trusted environment.</strong> This contrasts with the Bitcoin blockchain, which only allows you to manage cryptocurrency.</p>
+<p>Ethereum is a blockchain that allows you to run programs in its trusted environment.
+This contrasts with the Bitcoin blockchain, which only allows you to manage cryptocurrency.

 <p>To this end, Ethereum has a virtual machine, called the Ethereum Virtual Machine (EVM).
 The EVM allows code to be verified and executed on the blockchain, providing guarantees it will be run the same way on everyone's machine.
-This code is contained in "smart contracts" (more on these below).</p>
+This code is contained in "smart contracts" (more on these below).

 <p>Beyond just tracking account balances, Ethereum maintains the state of the EVM on the blockchain.
-All nodes process smart contracts to verify the integrity of the contracts and their outputs.</p>
+All nodes process smart contracts to verify the integrity of the contracts and their outputs.

 <h3><a name="what-is-a-smart-contract" class="anchor" href="#what-is-a-smart-contract"><span class="header-link" style="z-index: 9999995985">&nbsp;</span></a>What is a smart contract?</h3>

-<p><strong>A smart contract is code that runs on the EVM.</strong> Smart contracts can accept and store ether, data, or a combination of both.
-Then, using the logic programmed into the contract, it can distribute that ether to other accounts or even other smart contracts.</p>
+<p>A smart contract is code that runs on the EVM.
+Smart contracts can accept and store ether, data, or a combination of both.
+Then, using the logic programmed into the contract, it can distribute that ether to other accounts or even other smart contracts.

 <p>Here's a smart contract example with Bob and Alice again.
-Alice wants to hire Bob to build her a patio, and they are using an escrow contract (a place to store money until a condition is fulfilled) to store their ether before the final transaction.</p>
+Alice wants to hire Bob to build her a patio, and they are using an escrow contract (a place to store money until a condition is fulfilled) to store their ether before the final transaction.

 </div>